 Welcome to Ms. Wright's Website

 My name is Cheryl Wright.
-This is my second year at Cleveland High School.
+My husband Daniel and I have one daughter and three grandchildren.
+This is my fourth year at Cleveland High School.
 I am a native of Providence Rhode Island; however, I currently live in Franklin County.
-I am involved in various community projects.
+I am involved in various community activities and projects.
 My pedagogy is based on constructivism and on 21st century learning skills.
-As an educator and facilitator of learning, I believe every student can obtain intellectual growth.
+As an educator and facilitator of learning, I believe every student can obtain social and academic growth.
 I am affiliated with groups that enrich student intellect.
 I am a member of Delta kappa Gamma Society for Professional Women Educators; I have served a Chapter President and Regional Director.
 I am a member of Alpha Kapa Alpha Sorority, Inc. I have a passion for animals, and for the theater.

-I am honored to be on the Cleveland High School Team collaborating with teachers and administrators to help our students be their best selves.
+I am honored to be on the Cleveland High School Team collaborating with teachers and administrators to advance student achievement.
 Cleveland proud!

 - I have earned the following academic endorsements: